andreina-covi/ArtifactSSG/README.md

 # EvoViz: Visual Introspection for Genetically-Based Test Coverage Evolution

-Repository contains the artifacts to replicate experiments in the paper "EvoViz: Visual Introspection for Genetically-Based Test Coverage Evolution"
+This repository contains the artifacts to replicate experiments of paper: "EvoViz: Visual Introspection for Genetically-Based Test Coverage Evolution".

-# Pharo images
+## Pharo images

-Before of executing examples uncompress Pharo-Images.zip file (it contains Pharo images with the examples).
-Copy all the files inside Pharo-Images folder at directory ArtifactSSG folder.
+After of downloading repository, uncompress Pharo-Images.zip file (it contains Pharo images to execute experiments).
+Copy all the files of Pharo-Images folder at ArtifactSSG folder (folder of repository).

 <img src="images/UncompressAndCopy.png" width="500">

 You can remove Pharo-Images.zip and Pharo-Images folder.

-# SmallSuiteGenerator and EvoViz examples
+## SmallSuiteGenerator and EvoViz examples

-To visualize EvoViz examples (of paper) execute the following commands on Terminal where the project was downloaded.
+To visualize EvoViz examples (of paper) follow next commands on Terminal where the project was downloaded.

 **Hint** We do all experiments on Mac Book Pro and Linux (Debian Stretch), both of 64-bits.
+For that reason it is necessary you execute commands on 64-bits Operating System.
+Another way you commands will give error.

+### Open Pharo image

+First open the Pharo image.

 **MacOSX.**